 Theories of liability help determine who is responsible for your injuries and the damage to your car.
 In certain cases, more than one theory of liability will apply, and so multiple parties can be held responsible for your damages.
 The theories of liability that most commonly apply to car wreck cases are:

 - Negligence, or Direct Liability.
 The most common cause of car accidents is negligence (also known as direct liability).
-When another driver operates their vehicle in an unsafe manner, their negligence may cause you to get into a car accident.
+When another driver operates their vehicle unsafely, their negligence may cause you to get into a car accident.
 Whether they’re speeding, following too closely, not paying attention, or engaging in another negligent behavior, they’re liable for your damages.

 - Respondeat Superior.
 Respondeat Superior is the theory of liability that holds employers responsible for the actions of their employees.
-If you’re struck by an 18-wheeler, a crane, or company vehicle, you may be able to hold both the operator of the vehicle and their employer responsible for your damages.
+If you’re struck by an 18-wheeler, a crane, or a company vehicle, you may be able to hold both the vehicle’s operator and their employer responsible for your damages.

 - Product Liability.
-In certain cases, a faulty vehicle or part may contribute to or cause your accident.
+Occasionally, a faulty vehicle or part may contribute to or cause your accident.
 Faulty parts may also cause an increase in injuries, such as in the case of airbags not deploying.
 In these cases, the vehicle manufacturer may be held wholly or partially responsible for your car accident.